 If you do have to follow up, don’t simply resend or forward your original pitch, make sure you add the words “Follow up” to the subject line of your email.

-I estimate that doing this has increased my response rates by around 30 – 40 per cent.
+I reckon that doing this has increased my response rates by around 30 – 40 per cent.

 3. The two words that work like a charm …